-Writer(s): Hoagy Carmichael/Mitchell Parish
+Writer(s): Hoagy Carmichael, Mitchell Parish (see lyrics here)

-First charted: 18 January 1941
+First Charted: January 18, 1941

-Sales (in millions): 3.5 (includes 1.0 in sheet music)
+Sales (in millions): 3.5 US (includes 1 million in sheet music)

 Hoagy Carmichael’s first major songwriting success NRR grew out of a visit to his University of Indiana alma mater when the inspiration for a melody came to him while he was reminiscing about a lost college love.
 TY Stuart Gorell, who had been a fellow student and the lyricist for Carmichael’s “Georgia on My Mind,” offered the idea for the song title when he said it “sounded like dust from the stars drifting down through the summer sky.”
 TY

 The melody came so easily that Carmichael wondered if he’d actually recalled someone else’s composition.
 LW However, his melody didn’t follow the traditional Tin Pan Alley format of the day; instead he crafted two separate melodies for the chorus and the verse.
 LW Originally conceived as “an up-tempo dance instrumental” NPR in 1927.
 However, publisher Irving Mills suggested reworking it as a romantic vocal ballad.
 LW In 1929, Mitchell Parish penned the lyrics MM although Hoagy’s son claims they were based on words already written by his father.
 LW

 Dorsey seemingly had “a stranglehold on the song” JA after returning to the top ten in 1941 with a new version sporting vocals by Frank Sinatra and the Pied Pipers.
 That same version recharted in 1943.
-However, in a 1956 Billboard poll, disc jockeys rated Artie Shaw’s arrangement not just the best version of “Star Dust,” but as their favorite record of all time.
+However, in a 1956 Billboard poll, disc jockeys rated Artie Shaw’s arrangement not just the best version of “Stardust,” but as their favorite record of all time.
 PM